 The Institute in Arizona has its own unique history.
 In 1949, IBVMs of the North American Branch settled in Phoenix, Arizona, to teach and to serve in the diocesan office.
 In 1954, five Sisters of the IBVM Irish Branch emigrated from Ireland to teach at Saints Simon and Jude School in Phoenix.
 As more sisters came from Ireland and a few from Spain and England, they were able to expand and undertake ministries in Prescott and Flagstaff.

 California ministry also began in 1949 with the arrival of four IBVM's.
 At the request of the bishop these sisters opened St. Philomene Grammar School.
 In 1952 these sisters were joined by 4 others who opened a school, and eventually moved to, Our Lady of the Assumption parish in Carmichael.
 By 1955 three more sisters arrived to open Loretto High School.
 Many years and sisters later, the parish schools were eventually turned over to other Diocesan leaders.
 Loretto High School served the Sacramento area for over 50 years before its closing in 2009.
 During those same years of being educators, sisters expanded into religious education, public school education, service at Loaves and Fishes and running Wellspring Women's Center.
 Volunteer services extend into health care and social work in prisons and with homeless at the river.
-The Associate program has existed in Sacramento since 1988 and currently has 14 members in various ministries for the poor.
+The Associate program (Now the Companions) has existed in Sacramento since 1988 and currently has 14 members in various ministries for the poor.